edumigueis/photo-galleries/README.md

 - Row Masonry

 [Link](https://google.com)
 All the galleries in this project can be coppied, but the copyright notice in all the files must be maintained, as states the LICENSE.
+All images provided by Unsplash.
 Check out pictures of the project:
 ## Row Masonry
 ![](./src/assets/images/row-masonry.png)
 ## Masonry: